Operative Dentistry: Repairing Decay, Defects and Hypersensitivity

 For people with a history of frequent cavities or with high risk of cavities because of age, diet or a compromised immune system, fluoride releasing fillings are an excellent way to treat cavities while strengthening teeth and preventing future cavities.
 These fillings are still white, tooth-colored fillings; however, the material is particularly designed to provide a fluoride boost to the surrounding tooth.
 Fluoride releasing fillings have the added benefit of reducing sensitivity because they both cover and seal the pores of the tooth.

 Repairing cavities when they are still small is one major way to save money on dental work.
 Why?
 Because small fillings are less expensive.
 Removing decay and placing a filling also stops the cavity from spreading and prevents it from infecting the nerve and causing a major toothache.

-Have you ever heard of an onlay?
+Have you ever heard of an onlay operative dentistry services?
 How about an inlay?
 Most people haven’t!
+How about an inlay?
+There are two operative dentistry dervices most people haven’t!
 Inlays and Onlay are special, extra strong fillings made from the same stuff as crowns and bridges.
 These fillings are made to last.

 Inlays go inside the tooth where cavities used to be.
 Onlays go on the top of the tooth when cavities are extra large.
 Both are extremely strong and completely resistant to stain and color changes.

 Inlays and onlays are made in a dental laboratory and then bonded to the teeth.
 This makes them stronger than regular fillings that sometimes shrink during the hardening phase.

 Dental insurances don’t like that inlays and onlays cost more than regular fillings because they are made in a lab with superior crown materials.
 For most insurances, they are not a covered benefit.